norayr-manukyan/securityclass/programming/vishap oberon/sound/README.md

 ```
 in sound folder

-After running compiled application, if you will have errors like ```bash oggenc not found ```, just install vorbis-tools in your system.
+After running compiled application, if you will have errors like ``` oggenc not found ```, just install vorbis-tools in your system.